Introduction

 When individuals feel their resources are fragile or insufficient, the priority tends to be preserving immediate stability.
 This can reduce the likelihood of making financial decisions that involve uncertainty.

-In everyday life, this may translate into behaviors such as avoiding financial investments or prioritizing short-term reserves.
+This can lead to behaviors such as avoiding financial investments or prioritizing short-term reserves.

 However, this pattern can also limit wealth growth over time.
 As discussed in the article The Power of Compound Interest: Why Starting Small Changes Everything, consistent long-term financial decisions play a central role in wealth building.

-Thus, the scarcity mindset acts as a psychological lens that influences how individuals interpret risk, opportunity, and financial security.
+Seen this way, scarcity mindset acts as a psychological lens that influences how individuals interpret risk, opportunity, and financial security.

 When this lens remains active for long periods, it can shape economic trajectories in significant ways.